rehierl/abstract-properties/13-5-doctree-order/x-tag-soup.md

   of a tag soup is critical to the discussion
 - the issue is with people who deal with trees only in the form of a tag soup ... misleading

+todo
+- the document order is the doctree's pre-order trace
 - in pre-order (!)

-remarks
+# the tag-based syntax

-- this will then also allow to read the scopes using the tag-based syntax ..
+- this will also allow to read the scopes from the tag-based syntax ..
 - so yeah, in here a must-be

-# the tag-based syntax

-- visually derive the tag-based syntax
-- i.e. push a node into its start-tag
-- the document order is the doctree's pre-order trace

 a tag soup ain't no (fucking) node tree
 - derive the family of scopes from a tag soup